 He is one of the greatest forward of his generation.
 He is the most expensive players in history from 2009-2013 when he moved from Manchester United to Real Madrid.
 At the time of writing, he won the Ballon d'Or winner three times and won Champions' League titles with both Manchester United and Real Madrid.
 In 2016, he helped Portugal to win the European Championship, a month after winning the Champions' League with Real Madrid.

 FW: Eric Cantona (France)

 Before joining Leeds United in 1992, Cantona was known as the bad boy of French football.
 He moved to England to restart his career.
 In England, he became a huge star.
 He won the league title with Leeds United and moved to Manchester United.
 At Manchester United, he became one of their best ever players.
-For the national team, he was a part of the ill-fated national team that failed to qualify for the WC in 1994.
+For the national team, he was a part of the ill-fated national team that failed to qualify for the World Cup in 1994.

 FW: Wayne Rooney(England)

 In 2002, Rooney made his professional debut as a 16 years old with Everton.
 Less than a year later, he became England's youngest international.
 He made his big tournament debut at Euro 2004. he scored 4 goals and named as a member of the tournament's best XI.
 At the time of writing, he is England's key player for every major tournament since Euro 2004.
 As for Manchester United, he has won 5 Preimer League titles.
 In 2008, he formed a partnership with Cristano Ronaldo and won the Champions' League.